-In addition to detecting vehicles, cyclists and pedestrians, City Safety also includes detection of large animals, like moose, elks and horses.
+The 90 Series cars and the new XC60 come with a comprehensive standard collision avoidance package.
+City Safety now also includes detection of large animals, like moose, elks and horses.

 The standard-fitted radar/camera unit can detect large animals standing on the road or slowly moving across it with the side towards the car.
 If a large animal is detected, the system warns the driver.
 When the driver brakes, additional brake pressure is provided to support avoidance if needed.

 If the driver does not react the car applies the brakes to mitigate the possible effects of an impending collision.
 In this way collisions with large animals can be avoided or mitigated.
 The car's speed can be reduced by up to 15 km/h.

-If a collision is imminent, at speeds above 30 km/h, the front safety belts are tightened (option in the new XC40) to secure the driver's and front seat occupant's position.
+If a collision is imminent, at speeds above 30 km/h, the front safety belts are tightened to secure the driver's and front seat occupant's position.
+This feature is standard in 90 Series cars and optional in the XC60.